-Recommendation: Reason for Recommendation: That Cabinet: Option 1 That Powys County Council notes and supports progress with the BID proposals for Brecon and Newtown.
-To enable local businesses to determine the future of BIDs in their towns That Powys County Council abstains from the BID postal ballot votes.
-The implementation of Business Improvement Districts have the potential to provide a financially sustainable model of supporting the That council's cabinet will receive further updates on the BIDs process at the appropriate time. economic vitality of the towns and would support the delivery of the Council's Vision 2025 economy programme objectives and Towards 2040 - Powys Well Being Plan.
+- 9.1 That Powys County Council notes and supports progress with the BID proposals for Brecon and Newtown. - 9.2 That Powys County Council abstains from the BID postal ballot votes. - 9.3 That council's cabinet will receive further updates on the BIDs process at the appropriate time.